mariusmagureanu/vingress/kind/README.md

 * MAIN.uptime

-If the ``grafana.yaml`` manifest has been applied, then run the following to expose the running the Grafana instance:
+If the ``grafana.yaml`` manifest has been applied, run the following to expose the running the Grafana instance:

 ```shell
 $ kubectl -n monitoring port-forward svc/grafana 3000:3000